wheelo/react-bootstrap-multiselect/README.md

 # react-bootstrap-multiselect
 Yet another multi-select component for React.
-This component works as the react version of bootstrap-multiselect ^^
+This component works as the react version of bootstrap-multiselect ^^.
+Inspired by https://github.com/skratchdot/react-bootstrap-multiselect

 ## Description
 * Support Async initialization and Dynamic update.